Mikhail Nikolayevich Smirnov (general): Interwar period

 Sent to study at the S.S.
 Kamenev Higher Combined Military School in Kiev during November, upon graduation in August 1923, Smirnov was appointed a company commander in the 45th Rifle Regiment of the 15th Rifle Division of the Ukrainian Military District in Kherson.
 Between January and October 1924 he studied at the Higher School of Military Deception in Kiev, then returned to regiment and successively served as a company commander, assistant battalion commander, and battalion commander.
-In May 1933 he was appointed assistant commander for drill parts of the 283rd Bessarabia Rifle Regiment of the 95th Rifle Division.
+In May 1933 he was appointed assistant commander for combat units of the 283rd Bessarabia Rifle Regiment of the 95th Rifle Division.
 From February to June 1936 he studied at the Vystrel courses in Bronnitsy, graduating with honors and returning to his previous position with the regiment.
 From March 1937, he served as regimental commander.
 Smirnov became inspector of rifle and tactical training and deputy chief of staff of the Kiev Corps of Higher Education Institutions of the Kiev Special Military District in January 1938.
 After the Kiev Corps of Higher Educations Institutions was disbanded, he became assistant head of the Odessa Infantry School in June, then became a tactics instructor at the Odessa Commanders' Advanced Training Courses (KUKS) of the reserve in August.
 In September 1939, Smirnov, now a major, was appointed assistant head for training and drill units of the Sverdlovsk Infantry School in the Ural Military District.
 From November 1940, he served as head of the Kansk Infantry School, transferred to Kemerovo and renamed the Kemerovo Infantry School.